 Check your Mac for malware

 Finally, malware infections do happen and can cause problems accessing websites.
-CleanMyMac X can help here, too.
+CleanMyMac can help here, too.

-3. If CleanMyMac X finds anything, it will tell you.
-If it does, press Remove.
+- If CleanMyMac finds anything, it will tell you.
+If it does, click Remove.

-You can also set CleanMyMac X to check your Mac for malware automatically, so you don’t have to remember to do it.
-Click on the CleanMyMac X menu and choose Preferences.
-Click on Protection and check the box next to ‘Enable Malware monitor.’
+You can also set CleanMyMac to check your Mac for malware automatically, so you don’t have to remember to do it.
+Click the CleanMyMac menu and choose Settings.
+Click Protection and select the checkbox next to ‘Enable Malware monitor.’